raspberrypilearning/burping-jelly-baby/worksheet.md

-# Screaming Jelly Baby
+# Burping Jelly Baby

-Make a Jelly Baby scream by pressing it!
+Make a Jelly Baby burp by pressing it!

 ## Wire up a jelly baby